Léon Degrelle: Political activism and Rex, 1935–1940

 In early 1935, Degrelle morphed Christus Rex into the Rexist Party (Rex), an authoritarian, populist, and strongly clerical faction of francophone Catholic student radicals such as José Streel, Jean Denis, and Raphaël Sindic.
 Rex's first meeting as a political organization, modeled on Italian fascist meetings, was held on 1 May 1935.
 There, Degrelle declared that Rex desired to reform the Catholic Party.
 To that end, on 2 November 1935, in an event dubbed the Kortrijk Coup (coup de Courtrai), Degrelle and a party of Rexists interrupted a meeting of Catholic Party leaders at Kortrijk.
 He denounced the party leaders as corrupt and ineffective, and demanded their resignations.
 The party leadership responded by expelling Degrelle from the Catholic Party on 6 November, and on 20 November Cardinal Jozef-Ernest van Roey forbade the fraternization of any Catholic priest with Rex.
-In response, on 23 February 1936, Degrelle announced that Rex would run in the 1936 Belgian general election, the results of which would be announced on 24 May, and on 3 May launched a hastily-organized newspaper, Le Pays Réel, to serve as Rex's mouthpiece.
+In response, on 23 February 1936, Degrelle announced that Rex would run in the 1936 Belgian general election, the results of which would be announced on 24 May, and on 3 May launched a hastily organized newspaper, Le Pays Réel, to serve as Rex's mouthpiece.

 Rex, which ran on a populist, middle-class, and anti-democratic platform that united several right-wing elements such as anti-communists and war veterans, won 11.5% of the votes cast and 21 of the 202 seats in the Chamber of Representatives.
 This was a ringing defeat of the Catholic Party, which lost much of its previous constituency to Rex in the form of protest votes.
 Degrelle sought to capitalize on Rex's victory by establishing a party bureaucracy and holding rallies.
-He also continued to attack the "rotten ones" (les pourris) he alleged dominated Belgium's political and economic establishment.
+He also continued to attack the "rotten ones" (pourris) whom he alleged dominated Belgium's political and economic establishment.
 At the prompting of the dissident Catholic politician Gustave Sap, Degrelle publicly revealed a series of what he termed "politico-financial scandals" (scandales politico-financières), apparently demonstrating collusion between "high finance" and the incumbent government of the former banker Paul Van Zeeland.